luapower/website/www/md/building.md

 	./luapower build-order pkg1,...|--all [platform]

-[luapower-git] contains a build script that leverages that to actually build all those packages:
+You can use mgit to actually build all those packages:

-	csrc/build.sh pkg1,...|--all [platform]
+	mgit build pkg1,...|--all [platform]

 To build all installed packages on the current platform, run:

-	csrc/build.sh --all
+	mgit build --all